-The remainder of this paper is organized as follows.
-Section \ref{section_primer_design_method} presents a comprehensive description of our Primer C-VAE methodology, detailing the four sequential computational stages for primer design.
-We begin with genomic data acquisition and bioinformatic preprocessing to establish sequence alignment matrices suitable for neural network input.
-We then describe our convolutional variational autoencoder architecture for forward primer candidate generation, followed by our novel approach to reverse primer design, and conclude with rigorous validation procedures incorporating both BLAST sequence similarity analysis and in-silico PCR amplification simulation.
+The remainder of this paper is organised as follows.
+Section~\ref{section_primer_design_method} describes the proposed Primer C-VAE pipeline and its four sequential computational stages.
+We begin with genomic data acquisition and bioinformatic preprocessing to construct sequence alignment matrices suitable for neural network input.
+We then present the convolutional variational auto-encoder architecture used to generate forward-primer candidates, introduce the reverse-primer design procedure, and conclude with validation steps based on BLAST sequence similarity analysis and \textit{in silico} PCR simulation.

-Section \ref{sec:Numerical Experiment and Results} presents the experimental validation of our methodology through two distinct applications.
-First, in Section \ref{sec:SARS-CoV-2 emerging variant primer design}, we demonstrate the effectiveness of Primer C-VAE in designing variant-specific primers for SARS-CoV-2, achieving exceptional discriminative capacity between Alpha, Beta, Gamma, Delta, and Omicron variants.
-Second, in Section \ref{sec:Primer design for E.coli and S. flexneri}, we extend our validation to organisms with substantially larger genomes, successfully developing primers that can discriminate between the closely related bacterial species Escherichia coli and Shigella flexneri.
+Section~\ref{sec:Numerical Experiment and Results} evaluates the method in two applications.
+In Section~\ref{sec:SARS-CoV-2 emerging variant primer design}, we demonstrate variant-specific primer design for SARS-CoV-2 and assess discrimination among the Alpha, Beta, Gamma, Delta, and Omicron variants.
+In Section~\ref{sec:Primer design for E.coli and S. flexneri}, we extend the evaluation to organisms with substantially larger genomes and design primers that discriminate between the closely related bacterial species \textit{Escherichia coli} and \textit{Shigella flexneri}.

-Section \ref{section_Final_discussion} provides a comprehensive discussion of our findings, comparing our deep learning-assisted approach with traditional primer design methodologies, analyzing the advantages and limitations of our framework, and exploring potential future enhancements.
-We conclude by highlighting the significant contribution of Primer C-VAE as a novel computational paradigm for designing primers targeting specific organism detection, particularly for organisms with substantial genomic heterogeneity across variants.
+Section~\ref{section_Final_discussion} discusses the results, compares Primer C-VAE with traditional primer design workflows, analyses the strengths and limitations of the framework, and outlines directions for future improvement.
+We conclude by summarising the contribution of Primer C-VAE as a computational approach for designing primers for target-specific detection, particularly in settings involving closely related variants and highly similar genomes.

-The appendices provide supplementary materials including detailed descriptions of data collection and preprocessing protocols, feature extraction and evaluation metrics, flowcharts illustrating our methodology, BLAST and in-silico PCR validation results, and comparative analyses with existing primer design tools.
+The appendices provide supplementary material, including detailed protocols for data collection and preprocessing, feature extraction and evaluation metrics, workflow flowcharts, BLAST and \textit{in silico} PCR validation results, and comparative analyses with existing primer design tools.